-A few Applications, which are critical to the functioning of C64 OS and which cannot be uninstalled, are found in the services directory in the system directory.
+Some Applications are critical to the functioning of C64 OS and must not be uninstalled.
+To separate these important service Applications from the others, they are installed in the services directory in the system directory.

 Applications are composed of a structured directory bundle.
 The directory bundle is named for the Application and contains a standardized set of resources, including:

 - a main executable

 - an initialization executable

 - an icon